What They Do: Plumbers, pipefitters, and steamfitters install and repair pipes that carry liquids or gases.

-Job Outlook: Employment of plumbers, pipefitters, and steamfitters is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
-Building construction, maintenance, and repair should drive demand for these workers, and overall job opportunities are expected to be good.
+Job Outlook: Employment of plumbers, pipefitters, and steamfitters is projected to grow 2 percent over the next ten years, slower than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of plumbers, pipefitters, and steamfitters with similar occupations.